atbcb/usab-uswds/_pages/about/eeo/aap.md

   </tbody>
 </table>

-##### 3. Has the agency provided disability program staff with sufficient training to carry out their responsibilities during the reporting period?&nbsp; If “yes”, describe the training that disability program staff have received.
+##### 3. Has the agency provided disability program staff with sufficient training to carry out their responsibilities during the reporting period?
+If “yes”, describe the training that disability program staff have received.
 If “no”, describe the training planned for the upcoming year.

 > Answer: Yes